pmp-p/untitled-asteroids-pyray/README.md

 ## To Run the Game

+Install Python if it has not been done so already.

 This program uses the RayLib/PyRay libraries for graphics.
 To run the program, first ensure that PyRay/RayLib have been installed.
 In addition, ensure that request module is also installed.

 1. Clone the Repository to your local machine using the following command typed in the terminal: